Argent77/A7-SkipChateauIrenicus/SkipChateauIrenicus/readme/readme.txt

 handled by this method.

 Each 2DA file may contain information whether to exclude specific containers from the item transference process, how to handle items acquired by scripted actions and what to do with unique or dungeon-specific items.
 You can find a more detailed description with example code in "SkipChateauIrenicus/tables/desc.txt".

+The mod also provides an "addon" feature which can be used to deal with mod-added NPCs normally found in Chateau Irenicus, but skipped because of this mod.
+For that reason a modder can place a WeiDU script file with .tpa or .tph extension into the "npc" subfolder of this mod.
+A small number of predefined variables can be used to interact with this mod.
+You can find a more detailed description with example code in "SkipChateauIrenicus/npc/desc.txt"

 Credits